-Visiting Graduate Studies Research Students must be registered in Banner.
-The hosting faculty member must notify the relevant Dean in writing of the student's start and end dates.
-The Dean's office will ensure the student is registered in each term, or part thereof, that the student is on campus.
+Visiting Graduate Studies Research Students must be recorded in the Student Information System.
+The hosting faculty member must inform the AVPRGS Office about each term, or part thereof, that the student will be on campus.
+AVPRGS will notify the Registrar's Office, who will register the student.
 This gives the student an active, current student status at StFX.